-Poiscretionary sources of calories (solid fats and added sugars) may be added to the meal pattern if within the specifications for calories, saturated fat, trans fat, and sodium.
-Foods of minimal nutritional value and fluid milk with fat content greater than 1 percent are not allowed.
+^h Discretionary sources of calories (solid fats and added sugars) may be added to the meal pattern if within the specifications for calories, saturated fat, trans fat, and sodium.
+Foods of minimal nutritional value and fluid milk with fat content greater than 1

-Isodium Interim Target 1A must be met no later than July 1, 2023 (SY 2023-2024).
+Sodium Interim Target 1A must be met no later than July 1, 2023 (SY 2023-2024).